The beauty and versatility of Italian tile in North America | by Kristin Coleman

 Photographer: Kyle Thomas, Mart Design Company

 The Garden City Shopping Centre in Manitoba, Canada had not been renovated since 1989, so in 2017 Ruscio Studio was tasked with developing a sleek, contemporary new design that would stand the test of time.
 Through the use of floral upholstery, Canadian oak wood, and colorful lounge areas, the designers created a modern space that plays into the “garden” theme.
 Stone-look floor tiles by Alfalux Ceramiche were installed in various colorways and configurations throughout the mall, serving as a way to visually separate and connect different spaces.
 A uniform installation in the main aisles creates the appearance of wider corridors, while a patterned installation in the center court represents the convergence of shoppers as they flow from one aisle to the other.
 Finally, black Casalgrande Padana tiles were selected for the bathroom floors.
-Ruscio Studio was very careful to choose timeless, durable floor tiles that could withstand the next 20 years of heavy pedestrian traffic.
+Ruscio Studio was very careful to choose timeless, durable floor tiles that could withstand the next 20 years of heavy pedestrian traffic (read the article about Garden City Shopping Mall in the Projects Gallery).

 COMMERCIAL HONORABLE MENTION: Hotel Bennett